Looking for gluten free muffin recipes? This gluten-free applesauce muffins recipe is perfect for breakfast or as a quick after-school snack.

 What can I add to the muffins?

-Mix-ins: Instead of raisins, you can use dried cranberries or chocolate chips for this gluten free applesauce muffins recipe.
+Mix-ins: Instead of raisins, you can use chopped nuts, dried cranberries, or chocolate chips in this gluten-free applesauce muffins recipe.

 Can I make mini muffins?

-Yes, you can make mini applesauce muffins!
+Yes, you can make mini gluten free applesauce muffins!
 You'll need a mini muffin pan, mini cupcake liners, and will have to adjust the baking time accordingly to about 10-12 minutes.

 What's the best way to store these homemade muffins?